International Union of Muslim Scholars: Alleged terrorism support

-British media also reported that Yusuf al-Qaradawi held shares in al-Taqwa, a bank "with terror links", which was listed as a "specially designated global terrorist" by the US.
+British media also reported that al-Qaradawi held shares in al-Taqwa, a bank which was listed as a "specially designated global terrorist" by the US.
 CNN said that al-Taqwa "was sending money to the likes of al Qaeda and Hamas through charitable fronts".

 As a result of its alleged links with terrorism, several Arab countries listed IUMS as a terrorist organization.
 Qaradawi was issued an arrest warrant by an Egyptian court in 2012.

-Affiliation to the Muslim Brotherhood
+Affiliation with the Muslim Brotherhood

 Reuters wrote that the IUMS was "formed in 2004 mostly by clerics belonging to the Muslim Brotherhood".

-Scholar Lorenzo Vidino described the IUMS founder and leader Yusuf al-Qaradawi as the "spiritual leader of the global Muslim Brotherhood".
+Scholar Lorenzo Vidino described the IUMS founder and leader Yusuf al-Qaradawi as a "spiritual leader of the global Muslim Brotherhood".
 An academic paper published by the Center for Security Policy, said that Yusuf al-Qaradawi was a "long time Muslim Brotherhood leader, who played a key role in the international spread of the Muslim Brotherhood abroad".

 According to The Jerusalem Post, Yusuf al-Qaradawi is "a central figure affiliated with the Muslim Brotherhood", adding "many consider him the supreme religious and ideological authority for the Muslim Brotherhood, although he is not officially its leader".
 Matthew Levitt, former FBI official, said that "Qaradawi is one of the most public figureheads of the radical wing of the Muslim Brotherhood".

-Tariq Ramadan is also a member of IUMS.